rmhubbert/rmhttp/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/rmhubbert/rmhttp?color=%23007D9C)
 ![GitHub commits since latest release](https://img.shields.io/github/commits-since/rmhubbert/rmhttp/latest?color=%23007D9C) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?color=%23007D9C)](CONTRIBUTING.md)

-**rmhttp** provides a lightweight wrapper around the Go standard library HTTP server and router provided by [net/http](https://pkg.go.dev/net/http) that allows for the easy implementation of timeouts, centralised error handling, groups, header management, and middleware (at the route, group and server level).
+**rmhttp** provides a lightweight wrapper around the Go standard library HTTP server and router provided by [net/http](https://pkg.go.dev/net/http) that allows for the easy implementation of timeouts, groups, header management, and middleware (at the route, group and server level).

-Handlers and middleware functions are kept as close to the standard library implementation as possible, with one addition; they can return an error.
-This allows you to simply return any errors from your handler, and have **rmhttp** transform the error into an HTTP response with a corresponding status code.

-You can easily register any custom or sentinel error with **rmhttp** with the required HTTP status code, and the library will handle creating the correct response for you.
-It's also worth noting that you can also set your responses manually, if you don't want to use that particular functionality.

-In addition to the centralised error handling, **rmhttp** also offers convenience methods for binding handlers to all of the available HTTP methods, easy grouping (and subgrouping) of your routes, plus header and middleware management at the global, group and route level.

-[Go v1.23](https://go.dev/doc/go1.23) is the minimum supported version, as **rmhttp** takes advantage of the [net/http routing enhancements](https://go.dev/blog/routing-enhancements) released in v1.22.
+This package aims to make it easier to configure your routes and middleware, but then hand off as much as possible to the standard library once the server is running.
+Standard handlers and middleware are used throughout.

 ## Installation